grigorye/Swift-Format-For-Xcode/README.md

 * Level of indentation of the result depends on the app:
 	- To make it properly indented in Xcode you have to enable "Indent when typing" in Preferences > Text Editing > Indentation > Syntax-Aware Indenting (optionally enabling "Re-indent on paste" in the same group)
 	- With other apps indentation level of the resultl is typically reset to zero
+	- Indentation in swift-format should match your Xcode Settings in Syntax-Aware Indenting